 Thus, Elkhart, Indiana became an important map dot.
 Today, this small up and coming hip Indiana city offers so much more than industry!
 From quilt gardens, huge painted murals, elks and hearts, nature and walks to remember, it’s all here!
 I promise, you’ll need more than a week or two to experience what Elkhart is all about!

-So, let’s see what all of the cool things to do, see, explore and experience in Elkhart, Indiana!
+So, let’s explore and read about the 15 things to do in Elkhart, Indiana!

 RV-MH Hall of Fame and Museum